RickStrahl/AlbumViewerVNext/Readme.md

 This sample currently supports:
 **ASP.NET Core RC2**

-This sample is a Mobile Web enabled album viewer that allows you to browse, add and music albums and artists that demonstrates using a client side AngularJs (1.x) application talking to a ASP.NET 5 API backend using Entity Framework and a simple layer to handle data access.
+This sample is a Mobile Web enabled album viewer that allows you to browse, add and music albums and artists that demonstrates using a client side AngularJs (1.x) application talking to a ASP.NET 5 API back end using Entity Framework and a simple layer to handle data access.
 Yes I know - porting to Angular 2 is one of the next things to do.

 ### Related Links
 > links to the out of date articles have been removed.